zgornel/Caching.jl/README.md

 #   0xdc41d32ffcb11aac => (86, 99)
 ```

-Synchronization can also to-and-from disk and memory in one go passing `"both"` in the `@syncache!` macro call:
+Synchronization of disk and memory cache contents can also be performed in one go by passing `"both"` in the `@syncache!` macro call:
 ```julia
 julia> fc = @diskcache foo
 # Disk cache for "foo" with 0 entries, 0 on disk.